OfficeDev/office-scripts-docs/docs/resources/samples/community-seasons-greetings.md

 ---
 title: Seasons greetings
-description: Learn how to use Office Scripts to show a singing tree in Excel on the web. ms.date: 06/29/2021 ms.localizationpriority: medium
+description: Learn how to use Office Scripts to show a singing tree in Excel. ms.date: 06/29/2021 ms.localizationpriority: medium
 ---

 # Seasons greetings

 This script was contributed by [Leslie Black](https://www.linkedin.com/in/lesblackconsultant/) in the spirit of the holiday season!
-It's a fun script that shows a singing tree in Excel on the web using Office Scripts.
+It's a fun script that shows a singing tree in Excel using Office Scripts.

 Enjoy!